riddhikale/india-aqi/README.md

 ## Key findings

 - Delhi has the highest average PM2.5 (95.11 µg/m³)
-- PM2.5 is missing for 97.86% of the national dataset —
-  most cities had no sensors
+- PM2.5 is missing for 97.86% of the national dataset — most cities had no sensors
 - Bhopal is the most volatile city (std dev 64.46) but Delhi is consistently worse on average
 - All four pollutants are right-skewed — need log transform
 - rspm and spm are 0.80 correlated — multicollinearity flag

+## What I learned

+Mean gets pulled by extreme values — a few Diwali nights pulled Delhi's PM10 mean above what a typical day looks like.
+Median is the honest measure for skewed pollution data.
+Outliers are not always errors — October–November spikes are real Diwali events worth keeping in the data.